-On a surface of 2,100 square metres, in very neat and well-lighted rooms, the museum houses a permanent collection composed either of Swiss artworks from the Renaissance to present days and of contemporary international artworks, including works by Urs Lüthi, Giuseppe Penone, Tony Cragg, Richard Deacon, Boyle & Hills and Jeff Wall.
+On a surface of 2,100 square meters, in very neat and well-lighted rooms, the museum houses a permanent collection composed either of Swiss artworks from the Renaissance to the present day and contemporary international artworks, including works by Urs Lüthi, Giuseppe Penone, Tony Cragg, Richard Deacon, Boyle & Hills, and Jeff Wall.

 Pieces belonging to the permanent collection are displayed on rotation through frequently-changing thematic exhibitions.